 A client's Vision Recording is essentially a tool to focus energy and overcome limiting beliefs.
-It relies on your client's imagination by asking them to create a vivid vision of what the future could be.
+It relies on your client's imagination by asking them to create a vivid vision of what the future could hold.
 The exercise primes your client for future exercises in the coaching journey.
 The recording also captures that first vision of what your client wanted to accomplish.
-Once the goal is accomplished, your client can look back in awe at the power of imagination and action.
+Once the goal is accomplished, your client can look back in awe at the power of their imagination and action.

-Clients can also opt to create a written version, an illustration, or a collection of pictures that also serve the same purpose.
-You can co-create with your client whatever works best.
+Clients can also opt to create a written version, an illustration, or a collection of pictures that serves the same purpose.
+You can co-create with your client whatever format works best.

-· Sound recording
+Sound recording.

-A vision recording is a sound recording, usually about three to five minutes long, that records someone's future goals and outcomes with some music in the background.
+A vision recording is a sound recording, usually about three to five minutes long, that records someone's future goals and outcomes, with some music in the background.

-· Specific imagery
+Specific imagery.

-The more specific and detailed the vision recording, the better.
-Tangible realities, such as holding a job offer letter or seeing the smile on your first paying client's face, are great specific images that are useful for the recording.
+The more specific and detailed the Vision Recording, the better.
+Tangible realities, such as holding a job offer letter, or seeing the smile on your first paying client's face, are great specific images that are useful for the recording.

-Short and simple sentences
+Short and simple sentences.